165 Cambridge Street

 Like a housefire starting with a single match, ALS begins in one area and spreads.
 Imagine the impact of blowing out the match before it can ignite the fire, or better yet, removing the matches from the house.
-The first job for PREVENT ALS will be to find where the matches are kept.
-In other words, we don’t yet know what the earliest disease indications are, but we are on a mission to find out.
+We are on a mission to identify the very first signs of ALS to prevent the disease from ever getting started.

-PREVENT ALS builds on existing pre-symptomatic ALS gene carrier programs, such as the ongoing DIALS study led by Drs.
-Katie Nicholson and James D. Berry at Massachusetts General Hospital and Dr. Timothy Miller at Washington University.
+PREVENT ALS brings together two existing programs studying people who may potentially carry ALS-causative gene mutations: the DIALS study led by Drs.
+Mark Garret and James D. Berry (Massachusetts General Hospital) and Dr. Timothy Miller (Washington University in St. Louis) and the ALS Families study led by Drs.
+Neil Shneider and Matt Harms (Columbia University).
 Together, these dedicated researchers are working to gather the critical number of individuals with ALS or at risk of ALS that will allow us to overcome variability between people, get us to our goal as fast as possible, and build a committed team of people working together to fight ALS.

 — Daniel (above with family and dog), DIALS and PREVENT ALS participant